Nasief Morris

 Mogammat Nasief Morris (born 16 April 1981) is a South African former professional footballer who played as a central defender.
 He left his country in 2001 to pursue a career in Europe, going on to play mostly in Greece but also in Spain and Cyprus.
 Morris won 37 caps for the South Africa national team between 2004 and 2009.

 Club career

 Greece

 Born in Cape Town, Morris started his career at local Santos F.C. before signing for Greek club Aris Thessaloniki in June 2001, for €350.000.
-In his second season in the Superleague he played 27 games (two goals) as the latter club finished in sixth position, thus qualifying to the UEFA Cup.
+In his second season in the Super League he played 27 games (two goals) as the latter club finished in sixth position, thus qualifying to the UEFA Cup.

 After two years, Morris joined fellow league side Panathinaikos FC.
 He made his UEFA Champions League debut on 1 October 2003 in a 1–1 group stage home draw against Rangers.
 During his five-year tenure he never appeared in less than 21 league matches, as his team won the double in the 2003–04 campaign; additionally, he made 14 Champions League and 18 UEFA Cup appearances.